 It's common for an abuse victim to minimize the severity of her situation; however, the earlier the disturbing signs of abuse are acknowledged, the easier it is to move on and find a healthier, happier existence.

-For more resources on dealing with abuse, visit the links on the next page.
+For more resources on dealing with abuse, visit the links below.

 - Center for Relationship Abuse Awareness.
 "Warning Signs of Abuse."
 (Sept.
 23, 2011) http://stoprelationshipabuse.org/educated/warning-signs-of-abuse/

 - Hidden Hurt.
 "Domestic Abuse Information."
 (Sept.
 23, 2011)